Woody2143/woody2143.github.io/_posts/2016-01-06-New_Year_New_Post.markdown

 So the holidays went by pretty fast and I kept busy enough without having to try to write blog posts.
 It's a habit I have to work on...

-I wanted to note down a few things I read/saw today (mainly via Reddit):
+I wanted to note down a few things I've read or am meaning to read over the past month.
+Much of it is reference links as I work on testing an AngularJS app.

 # Testing AngularJS:
 - A good intro; wish I would have had it earlier